Rescued Tigers arrived at the Wildheart Animal Sanctuary 28th April 2023!

 The future for Toph and Softi

 The future for both tigers is looking a lot brighter as our team of expert animal carers have begun with their introduction and rehabilitation here at the Sanctuary.
 The abuse that these tigers have endured was so severe that their road to recovery is going to be a long and ongoing process.
 This has been successfully started at AAP and will continue for the rest of their lives at our Sanctuary.

 The Wildheart Animal Sanctuary has a long and successful track record of working with rescued big cats, and provides an individual care plan that is tailored for the needs of each tiger.

-Funding urgently needed to provide for Softi and Toph
+What it costs to provide a forever home for Softi and Toph

 Habitat Setup Costs